Speak to one of our solicitors for free.

 Weekend and Evening appointments

 Life can be busy.
 So, to make life easier, we offer out of hours appointments to our LPA clients.
-You can meet with us until 8pm on a Wednesday.
+You can meet with us until 8pm on a Wednesday or on a Saturday morning.

 Book an appointment online or call us today on 0800 988 7756 for a FREE initial discussion with our specialist Lasting Power of Attorney solicitors.
 Our telephone lines are open 8.30am – 9pm, seven days a week.